 Try an interactive dog puzzle or a snuffle mat (a soft toy dogs have to nose through to find treats).
 If you’re not home to teach your old dog new tricks, leave them with a frozen Kong stuffed with goodies—pumpkin, peanut butter, and Greek yogurt make a great pupsicle!

 Stay safe in the sun

 While it doesn’t get quite that hot outdoors, leaving your pet tied up in direct sunlight isn’t a good idea either—a few minutes under the blazing sun can quickly lead to heat exhaustion.
-Humans can tolerate, even bask in, heat for longer periods of time because our sweaty, slick skin will cool us down.
+Humans can tolerate heat and even bask in it for longer periods of time because our sweaty, slick skin will cool us down.
 But hair-covered dogs can’t do that.

 Still, unless your pet is potty-trained, you’ll eventually have to walk your dog.
 While we can’t hide from the heat forever, we can avoid times of peak temperatures.
 Nicholas recommends going for outings in the early mornings and evenings, when the air is a little cooler.
 While you’re out, keep walks short and bring water along to keep your pup hydrated.